Pulaski County, Georgia: History

 Pulaski County was created by an act of the Georgia General Assembly on December 13, 1808, from a portion of Laurens County.
 In the antebellum years, it was developed for cotton cultivation and is part of the Black Belt of Georgia, an arc of highly fertile soil.

 In 1870, Dodge County was partially created from a section of Pulaski County by another legislative act.
-In 1912, the northwestern half of Pulaski County was used to create Bleckley County via a constitutional amendment approved by Georgia voters.
+In 1912, the northeastern half of Pulaski County was used to create Bleckley County via a constitutional amendment approved by Georgia voters.

 The county was named for Count Kazimierz Pułaski of Poland who fought and died for United States independence in the American Revolutionary War.

 The county population fell by more than half from 1910 to 1930, as residents moved to cities.
 African Americans especially joined the Great Migration to northern and midwestern cities, both to gain work and to escape the Jim Crow racial oppression of the South.